Dexerto/on-demand-revalidation/readme.txt

 == Changelog ==
-= 1.2.4 =
+= 1.2.5 =
+- feat: prevent revalidate functions from running more than once within a single save_post request from @MuhammedAO = 1.2.4 =
 - fix: do not send non-replaced string if term is not there = 1.2.3 =